TRaSH-Guides/Guides/includes/french-guide/french-guide-language-profiles-en.md

 :cross-mark: What the profile is trying to avoid
 :warning: Not the main purpose of the profile but can happen

-!!! tip "For the VOSTFR profile it is recommended to get Bazarr up and working"
+!!! tip "For the VOSTFR profile, it is recommended to get Bazarr up and running"
-    To do so follow the [Bazarr Setup Guide](/Bazarr/Setup-Guide).
-Bazarr will help you getting `French` subs when no VOSTFR releases are available.
+    To do so, follow the [Bazarr Setup Guide](/Bazarr/Setup-Guide).
+Bazarr will help you get `French` subtitles when no VOSTFR releases are available.